 Prospective students must submit an online application for admission to the Office of Student Records and Registrar, an official transcript of undergraduate and graduate (if applicable) grades, and an official statement of scores (verbal, quantitative and analytical) received on the Graduate Record Examination (GRE).
 The GRE examination must be taken within five years of application.
-The applicant is allowed to petition the School of Population Health program committee to waive the GRE requirement if they have completed a master's degree in an appropriate field of study.
-Information regarding the GRE may be obtained from the Educational Testing Service, Princeton, NJ 08540 .
+The applicant is allowed to petition the School of Population Health to submit GRE scores from more than 5 years ago if they have completed a master's degree in an appropriate field of study.
+Information regarding the GRE may be obtained from the Educational Testing Service, Princeton, NJ 08540.
 International applicants must have transcripts evaluated in a course-by-course report from World Education Services (WES) or Educational Credential Evaluators (ECE).
 Prerequisites are required by certain programs, and these may be determined by contacting the specific program to which the applicant desires admission.

 Initial evaluation of applicants for admission to graduate programs is made on the basis of undergraduate (and graduate, if applicable) scholastic performance, letters of recommendation and scores received on the GRE.
 Those applicants for whom the initial evaluation indicates the scholastic competence necessary to successfully pursue a graduate degree may be further evaluated by personal interview.